Where is He?

 And as it was in the days of Noah, so it will be also in the days of the Son of Man: They ate, they drank, they married wives, they were given in marriage, until the day that Noah entered the ark, and the flood came and destroyed them all.
 Likewise as it was also in the days of Lot: They ate, they drank, they bought, they sold, they planted, they built; but on the day that Lot went out of Sodom it rained fire and brimstone from heaven and destroyed them all.
 Even so will it be in the day when the Son of Man is revealed.
 Luke 17:26-30 (NKJV)

 Thank you for stopping by My TEA CUPP Prayers.
 If you enjoyed today’s devotion, you might also like to read Come to the Wedding and Jesus, Calm the Storm and TEA in the Storm.
 And here’s a great reference to share with others: The ABCs of Salvation.
-You will also be blessed to add Olive Tree Ministries and Prophecy Pros to your podcast listening.
 God bless you, dear sister in Christ!

 Scripture from the New King James Version®.
 Copyright © 1982 by Thomas Nelson.